-- eligibility check for the purpose of becoming eligibility, count as a failure. - 1740.11 This rule is pointed directly at the student who, through his/her/their own lack of effort, fails to pass sufficient work to be eligible for athletics in the succeeding semester, and then asks the opportunity to do make-up work to rectify his/her/their laxity. - 1740.2 MANIFEST HARDSHIP FOR INCOMPLETE A student failing to complete work during the normal semester because of a manifest hardship (injury, illness, or other circumstances beyond his/her/their control) may be permitted, at the discretion of his/her/their high school principal, to make up the work within a reasonable time following the student's recovery.
+- 1740.1 No make-up work shall be permitted after the close of the semester and/or the designated periodic eligibility check for the purpose of becoming eligible; and a "condition" (incomplete, unfulfilled outcome, etc.) shall, for the purpose of determining eligibility, count as a failure. - 1740.11 This rule is pointed directly at the student who, through his/her/their own lack of effort, fails to pass sufficient work to be eligible for athletics in the succeeding semester, and then asks the opportunity to do make-up work to rectify his/her/their laxity. - 1740.2 MANIFEST HARDSHIP FOR INCOMPLETE A student failing to complete work during the normal semester because of a manifest hardship (injury, illness, or other circumstances beyond his/her/their control) may be permitted, at the discretion of his/her/their high school principal, to make up the work within a reasonable time following the student's recovery.
 A "reasonable time" in most cases would be a like number of days which the student was absent from school.
 Prior notification must be filed with CHSAA. - 1740.3 Dropping out of school for work or financial reasons does not constitute manifest hardship.